 It can be a great opportunity to start conversations, gather data, and consult a potentially very wide audience.
-It can also be a very cost efficient way of connecting with your audience, at a time that suits them, and you, over a long period.
+It can also be a cost efficient way of connecting with your audience, at a time that suits them, and you, over a long period.

 Using social media can serve a number of purposes for your public engagement:

 - Reaching specific audiences.
-People with shared interests tend to be easy to reach via social media, by connecting to existing communities in this way you can hope to target very specific groups.
+People with shared interests tend to be easy to reach via social media.
+By connecting to existing communities in this way, you can hope to target very specific groups.

 - Running large-scale participation projects.
-Social media can offer more direct, real-time, networked ways to collaborate, and is becoming an important component of most citizen science initiatives.
+Social media can offer more direct, real-time, networked ways to collaborate and is becoming an important component of most citizen science initiatives.